Local Exchange-Correlation Potentials by Density Inversion in Solids

 Table \ref{table:non_TMO_gaps} gives the HF and LFX band gaps for various systems.
 As expected, the HF band gap is typically a massive overestimate of the experimental band gaps.
-In the literature, this effect is often attributed to the lack of correlation \cite{Ashcroft_Mermin}, but see the discussion in Ref. \cite{Nikitas_hyper_HF}.
-The LXC potential obtained by the inversion of the HF density $\rho_\mathrm{HF}(\vec{r})$ is the local Fock exchange\cite{Hollins_LFX_2017} (LFX) potential $\vlfx\equiv\vlxcdfa{HF}$.
+In the literature, this effect is often attributed to the lack of correlation \cite{Ashcroft_Mermin}.
+However, see the discussion in Ref. \cite{Nikitas_hyper_HF} that suggests this is instead an artefact of the non-locality in the Fock exchange operator.
 As a result of the strongly non-local nature of the HF exchange potential $\gksx[HF]$, the band structures obtained from $\vlfx$ will naturally be quite different from the original HF band structure obtained via $\gksx[HF]$, unlike the LXC-LDA and LXC-PBE band structures where the potentials obtained by inversion, $\vlxcdfa{LDA}=\ksxc{LDA}$ and $\vlxcdfa{PBE}=\ksxc{PBE}$.
 In contrast to HF, the LFX band gaps are generally a systematic improvement over the unphysically large HF band gaps, when compared to experiment.
 As discussed in Refs.\cite{Hollins_LFX_2017,LFX_Metals_2017}, the LFX potential $\vlfx$ is expected to be similar to the xOEP potential $v_\mathrm{xOEP}(\vec{r})$ in weakly interacting systems whose exchange energy is much larger than the correlation energy.
 Therefore, the LFX band structures and band gaps obtained here and in Refs.\cite{Hollins_LFX_2017,LFX_Metals_2017} will be similar to those calculated using xOEP\cite{EXX_Semiconductors_Görling_1997,EXX_Semiconductors_Görling_1999,EXX_Delta_X_Grüning_Rubio_2006,Hollins_Hylleraas_OEP,EXX_RPA_Kresse_2014}.

 In particular for Si, shown in Fig. \ref{fig:Si_HF_den} the LFX band gap happens to be equal to the experimental band gap of $1.17 \text{ eV}$ while the HF band gap is $6.12 \text{ eV}$.
 In the case of Ge, local and semi-local DFAs\cite{Bachelet_1985_Ge_metallic,Ekuma_2013_Ge_metallic} like LDA and PBE incorrectly predict it to be metallic rather than insulating.
 On the other hand, the LFX potential correctly describes Ge qualitatively, with a gap $0.46 \text{ eV}$, suggesting that the failure of the LDA and PBE potentials is probably due to an inaccurate description of exchange.
 Alternatively, these results can be improved by resorting to many-body perturbation theory techniques such as the $GW$ method\cite{GW_original_paper_Hedin_1965,GW_Ge_band_gap_correct_1_Rohlfing_1993,GW_Ge_band_gap_correct_2_Fleszar_2001}.
 We note that large relative errors were obtained for LFX in GaAs (39\%) and ZnS (42\%).